-After the finding out the devastating news about the passing of Chadwick Boseman this past weekend, I came across a clip of the actor speaking on his career in the HBO show: The Shop: Uninterrupted that gave me tremendous pause for thought.
+After finding out the devastating news about the passing of Chadwick Boseman this past weekend, I came across a clip of the actor speaking on his career in the HBO show, The Shop: Uninterrupted, which gave me tremendous pause for thought.

 “I had agents that, would give me things that, you know, are more stereotypical — you know, roles that I should take.
 [And those agents would say] You have to go in for this because it’s this director, or it’s this actor.
 But I want to work with that actor, but I don’t want to play that role.
 I want to meet him when I’m doing something better than that… Because I said no at certain times, it made me available for the things that got me to where I am.
 For me, it’s always been, first, who are you?
 Who am I, first?
 I have to know who I am first to know how to navigate this thing.
 Because if I’m navigating and […] I become something that I’m not supposed to become, then I’m in the wrong place — whether I’ve made it in other people’s eyes or not.”

 “Is that what you want, or is that what people expect of you?” - Don Draper https://t.co/dtNUs4PydS— Justin Campbell-Platt (@JustinCampbellP) August 29, 2020

 It’s clear to me that Boseman has left an incredible legacy through his work; and the strength he had, now revealed to us, as he battled his cancer whilst he performed his last roles is both inspiring and moving.